Start of the walk |

 c Leum Uilleim 909m 1hr 26mins 2hrs 18mins

-I started to look at the maps and realised it would be possible to catch the West Highland line train to Tulloch and walk over the two munros and down the long ridge of Garbh-bheinn back to Corrour.
-But it involves a couple of miles walking along the railway line from Tulloch back to Fersit and I know from previous experience that the distance between sleepers does not fit easily into my stride pattern.
+I started looking at the maps and realised it would be possible to catch the West Highland line train to Tulloch, walk over the two munros, and down the long ridge of Garbh-bheinn back to Corrour.
+But it involves a couple of miles walking along the railway line from Tulloch back to Fersit and I know from previous experience that the distance between sleepers does not fit easily with my stride pattern.
 Why not just make it a round trip from Corrour and, if time permits, I could take in the nearby Corbett of Leum Uilleim?
 I would have 9 hours between trains if I caught the early morning sleeper train.

-I made the train with 5 minutes to spare and the friendly station master at Bridge of Orchy told me about new franchise for the sleeper services that had been won by Serco.
+I made the train with 5 minutes to spare.
+The friendly station master at Bridge of Orchy told me about the new franchise for the sleeper services that had been won by Serco.
 I found it typically British that a company that ran prisons and prisoner escort services would be running a sleeper service for people to escape from our overcrowded cities.
-The train pulled in and I found myself in a the only non sleeper carriage, which was full of German hikers, all immaculately equipped in their hiking uniforms and looking a lot like Serco escorts.
+The train pulled in and I found myself in the only non-sleeper carriage, it was full of German hikers, all immaculately equipped in their hiking uniforms and looking a lot like Serco escorts.
 I suppose it was better than having the cast of Trainspotting as companions, they had been filmed at Corrour in one of Danny Boyle's bizarre sequences in the film.

-On arrival at Corrour station I took the path that runs to the west of the rail line and crosses the boggy upland by the high point of the West Highland line just north of Corrour.
+On arrival at Corrour station, I took the path that runs alongside to the west of the rail line and crosses the boggy upland by the high point of the West Highland line just north of Corrour.
 I was being escorted by the pack of Germans, which seemed odd since most people head east towards Loch Ossian and the Ben Alder range of hills.
-I made my escape and after a couple of miles I crossed the tracks and started the long ascent of the ridge leading to Chno Dearg.
-I found a track vehicle route which twisted its way to the knolly ridge and then began the steady climb along the ridge.
-The weather was exactly as predicted on the quite excellent Met Office Mountain Forecast which is now available for individual hills; there was low cloud down to 600 metres but it was dry and still.
+I made my escape and after a couple of miles, I crossed the tracks and started the long ascent of the ridge leading to Chno Dearg.
+I found a track vehicle route that twisted its way to the knolly ridge and then began the steady climb along the ridge.
+The weather was exactly as predicted on the quite excellent Met Office Mountain Forecast which is now available for individual hills; there was low cloud down to 600 metres but it was dry and there was no wind.

 I began the walk back with an ambitious hope that I could reach the railway line by 3:30pm.
 This would give me a fighting chance of completing the Corbett but this would require me to shave an hour off the ascent time to Chno Dearg.
 The race was on and apart from a few photos on the move there were no stops until I crossed the railway line.
 The views were superb with the whole of the Mamores and Grey Corries coming into view and Glencoe visible beyond the Blackwater reservoir.
 The plovers were still in full cry but apart from a distant walker seen on the skyline descending Chno Dearg there were no other walkers.
 I observed the massive drop towards Beinn na Lap that had been my route up to Garbh-bheinn the last time I did these hills in 2007 during a Friday night/Saturday round taking in the ten munros between Laggan and Loch Ossian.